Learn the basics of Agile product backlogs. Read along or jump to the section that interests you most:

 Below is a product backlog example for a social media game.
 It’s organized by themes, features, and user stories.

-Content, granularity, and immediacy are three key differences between the product and sprint backlogs.
+Content, granularity, and immediacy are three key differences between the product backlogs and sprint backlogs.

 The product backlog is a container for work you think you will do in the future to keep your product competitive.
 It is the output of the product owner in collaboration with stakeholders (customers, the team, analysts).
 It will change frequently, with items being added or taken out on a regular basis.
 It will be larger than the sprint backlog, generally.
 It will also have items with a mix of granularity; with fewer items broken down below the user story level.
 It is overseen by the product owner.

 The sprint backlog is a container for work the team is committed to doing, either right now as a part of the sprint (typically a one- to four-week period).
 It is an output of a sprint planning meeting attended by the team.
 The sprint backlog, ideally, doesn’t change at all for duration of the sprint.
-It consists of user stories, taken from the product backlog, that the team has committed to delivering within the next sprint’s timeframe, but can also include bugs, refactoring work, and so forth.
+It consists of user stories that the team has committed to delivering within the next sprint’s timeframe.
+But it can also include bugs, refactoring work, and so forth.
 It is usually more granular, and broken down into tasks, focusing on the technical implementation of a user story.
 It is the purview of the scrum master and team.

-Four main categories of items (called product backlog items or PBIs) fit in the backlog.
+Four main categories of items (called product backlog items) fit in the product backlog.
 Two are highly visible to customers — features and bugs.
-The two others, technical debt and research, are invisible to customers yet can't be ignored.
+The other two, technical debt and research, are invisible to customers yet can't be ignored.

-In an Agile organization, PBIs are typically written as user stories — though they don’t always need to be.
+In an Agile organization, product backlog items are typically written as user stories — though they don’t always need to be.
 They can also be written as traditional requirements documents, or in a number of other ways.

-When written as user stories, PBIs often take the following form:
+When written as user stories, product backlog items often take the following form:

 As a <stakeholder>, I want <action> so that <benefit>.